ecs-org/ecs-appliance/README.md

   + storage setup will create the directories but do not expect a mountpoint

 + production setup:
-  + appliance will (if told in env.yml) setup storage to any desired partitioning
+  + appliance will (if told in env.yml) setup storage to desired partitioning